Section 122.69 | Endorsement of community action agency.

 (1) Provides a range of services and opportunities having a measurable and potentially major impact on the causes of poverty in the community or those areas of the community where poverty is a particularly acute problem.
 These activities may include but shall not be limited to:

-(a) Providing activities designed to assist low-income persons, including elderly and handicapped low-income persons, to:
+(a) Providing activities designed to assist low-income persons, including low-income persons who are elderly and who have disabilities, to:

 (i) Secure and maintain meaningful employment, training, work experience, and unsubsidized employment;